Bud Anderson: World War II

 The top scoring fighter aces of the 357th Fighter Group.
 L-R; Richard Peterson, Leonard Carson, John England, and Clarence Anderson.

 The 357th Fighter Group was stationed at RAF Leiston.
 The group was equipped with the North American P-51 Mustang in January 1944.
-On 5 February he claimed a Messerschmitt Bf 109 that was attacking a straggling B-17 Flying Fortress north of Dessau damaged as his first aerial victory.
-On April 11, he claimed another Me 109 west of Hanover at 11:10 and second damaged 20 minutes later.
-On the same mission, he and two other members of his flight took turns in shooting down a Heinkel He 111 bomber that was landing at an airfield in Hanover, resulting in the bomber crashing; the three of them shared the aerial victory.
+On 5 February he claimed a Messerschmitt Bf 109 that was attacking a straggling B-17 Flying Fortress north of Dessau, damaged as his first aerial victory.
+On April 11, he claimed another Me 109 west of Hanover at 11:10 and damaged a second 20 minutes later.
+On the same mission, he and two other members of his flight took turns in shooting down a Heinkel He 111 bomber that was landing at an airfield in Hanover, resulting in the bomber crashing.
+The three of them shared the aerial victory.
 Anderson shot down a Bf 109 over Frankfurt on May 12 for his fifth aerial victory, making him a flying ace.
 Before the end of May, he destroyed three more enemy aircraft.

 On June 29, Anderson led his fighter squadron on a bomber escort mission over Leipzig.
 Over the target, the squadron encountered eight Focke-Wulf Fw 190s attempting to attack the bomber formation.
 He shot down the lead Fw 190, then two more.
 In July, after scoring his twelfth aerial victory, he took leave and returned to the United States.

-That fall, Anderson returned to 357th Fighter Group and on November 27, shot down two Fw 190s over Magdeburg and forced another to crash land as he attempted to shoot it, crediting him with two aerial victories and one probable.
-On December 5, while leading a fighter escort of bombers over Berlin, the escort was attacked by a formation of 20 Fw 190s and in the dogfight, he shot down two, his final aerial victories.
+That fall, Anderson returned to 357th Fighter Group.
+On November 27 he shot down two Fw 190s over Magdeburg and forced another to crash land as he attempted to shoot it, crediting him with two aerial victories and one probable.
+On December 5, while leading a fighter escort of bombers over Berlin, the escort was attacked by a formation of 20 Fw 190s.
+In the dogfight, he shot down two, his final aerial victories.

 Anderson flew two tours of combat against the Luftwaffe in Europe while with the 363d Fighter Squadron of the 357th Fighter Group and was the group's third leading ace with 16 1/4 aerial victories.
 The others only flew one tour, so they had less time in the air.
 His first P-51 Mustang (P-51B-15-NA AAF Ser.
 No. 43-24823) and his second (P-51D-10-NA Mustang, AAF Ser.
-No. 44-14450 B6-S), both nicknamed Old Crow (after the whiskey of the same name), carried him safely through 116 missions without being hit by fire from enemy aircraft and without Anderson ever having to turn back for any reason.
+No. 44-14450 B6-S), both nicknamed Old Crow, after the whiskey of the same name, carried him safely through 116 missions without being hit by fire from enemy aircraft, and without Anderson ever having to turn back for any reason.